Buckfast Abbey: Early history

 By the 16th century, the abbey was in decline.
 Only 22 new monks were tonsured between 1500 and 1539, and at the time of the abbey's dissolution in 1539, there were only 10 monks in residence.
+However, it was still one of the richer abbeys in the country, being assessed at £466 in the Valor Ecclesiasticus survey of 1535.

 Dissolution

-At the time of the Dissolution of the Monasteries, the last Abbot, Gabriel Donne (d.1558), despite the solemn oaths he had taken, on 25 February 1539 together with nine others of his religious community, surrendered his abbey into the hands of Sir William Petre, as agent for King Henry VIII.
-On 26 April 1539 he was rewarded with a large annual pension of £120 which he enjoyed until his death.
-The other monks, who all co-signed the deed of surrender, also received smaller pensions.
+The last Abbot, Gabriel Donne (d.1558), surrendered the abbey on 25 February 1539 to Sir William Petre, acting as agent for King Henry VIII.
+At the time of dissolution there were nine other monks in residence.
+On 26 April 1539 Gabriel was granted an annual pension of £120.
+The other monks, who all co-signed the deed of surrender, received smaller pensions.

-Afterwards, 1.5 tons of gold, gilt and silver, from the treasures of the abbey, were delivered to the Tower of London.
-The site was granted to the King who later granted it to others, including William Petre, the Secretary of State, and Sir Thomas Denys (c.1477–1561) of Holcombe Burnell in Devon, who had married Donne's sister Elizabeth and was Chamberlain of the Household to Cardinal Wolsey.
+After the dissolution 1.5 tons of gold, gilt and silver was taken from the abbey to the Tower of London.
+The site was granted to the King who later granted it to others, including William Petre, the Secretary of State, and Sir Thomas Denys (c.1477–1561) of Holcombe Burnell in Devon.
+Denys had married Donne's sister Elizabeth and was Chamberlain of the Household to Cardinal Wolsey.

 After dissolution

 Following dissolution, the abbey site and its lands were granted by the crown to Sir Thomas Denys (c.1477–1561) of Holcombe Burnell, near Exeter, who stripped the buildings and "reduced them to ruins".
 The abbey site was subsequently used as a stone quarry.

 In 1800, the site was purchased by local mill owner, Samuel Berry.
 Berry had the ruins demolished, constructing a Gothic style "castellated Tudor" mansion house, and a wool mill on the site in 1806.
 The Gothic house was constructed on the site of the abbey's former west cloister.
-The only pieces of the former abbey to escape demolition were some of the outer buildings – which were retained as farm buildings – and the tower from the former abbot's lodgings, the only part which remains to this day.
+The only pieces of the former abbey to escape demolition were some of the outer buildings – which were retained as farm buildings – and the tower from the former abbot's lodgings.

 Over the next eighty years, the Buckfast site changed hands four times, finally falling into the hands of Dr. James Gale in 1872.
 Ten years later, Dr. Gale decided to sell the property, but was keen to offer it to a religious community.
 An advert was placed in The Tablet, describing the Abbey as "a grand acquisition could it be restored to its original purpose."
 Within six weeks of the sale, monks were again living at the abbey.